jonathannen/hermit/README.md

 Hermit provides the primitive isolate.
 It's expected that you'd build a host and protocol on top for doing real work.

-Async handlers and work is completely possible.
+The typical pattern is to send JavaScript wrapped in a protocol handler, then invoke this handler with later evals.
+The handler can interact with the host via console.log output — the protocol on how they communicate is up to you.
+Async handlers and interactions can be supported.
 See `tests/fixtures/async_bridge.js` as a starting point.

 ## Example